carlosonunez/watercooler.blog.carlosnunez.me/content/post/back-to-mac.md

 what finally did me in was the main exception that made this work for me in the first place: coding/testing/building remotely.

-you'll need to ssh into another computer to do any real computing work. no way around this, unless you want to try using the version of Alpine bundled into iSH and enjoy super slow performance due to translating syscalls entirely in userspace. of course, most folks won't just expose their main computing rig to the internet like that. they'll want ot set up a vpn for the maac, and potentially only the mac, to connect through.
+you'll need to ssh into another computer to do any real computing work. there's no real way around this[^1].. of course, most folks won't just expose their main computing rig to the internet like that. they'll want ot set up a vpn for the mac, and potentially only the mac, to connect through.

 the issue here? say goodbye to your mac's awesome battery life.

-every single vpn implementation will use significantly more energy than working locally due to per-packet encryption/decryption. i used tailscale for a long while during this experience, and even they are struggling with getting the battery life under control. i often had to make sure i had  my charger on me, which is precisely what i came to the ipad to avoid.
+every single vpn implementation will use significantly more energy than working locally due to per-packet encryption/decryption. i used tailscale for a long while during this experience, and even they are struggling with getting battery life under control. i often had to make sure i had  my charger on me, which is precisely what i came to the ipad to avoid.